afternoon2/gradient/README.md

 const rawGradient = base.get() // number[][]
 ```

-If you want to get a css gradient, you don't need to use `Base`. `Css` module does it for you.
+If you want to get a css gradient, you don't need to use the `Base`. `Css` does it for you.

 ```javascript
 import Css from 'gradient'